Pharb/experimental-jscs-plugin/README.md

-# jscs support plugin for Intellij IDEsk (PREVIEW)
+# jscs support plugin for Intellij IDEs (alpha PREVIEW version)
 Interactive live-check using jscs of the JavaScript file you are currently viewing or working on.
 ## Supported environments:
 * Only Linux operating systems are currently supported (tested only on Ubuntu based systems)